oracle-livelabs/oci/apps-cloud-adventure-cio/00-introduction/introduction.md

 ## About this Cloud Adventure

-Welcome to Oracle Cloud Adventure for Supply Chain Management (SCM).
-This hands-on experience of highly differentiated and specifically curated content will guide you through numerous activities that are typically encountered across the suite of SCM functions.

-We hope you will enjoy today’s adventure exploring a complete and unified solution for SCM Professionals.
+Are you a SaaS Application Administrator or Analyst?
+Are you tasked with setting up users, configuring page layouts and approval workflows?
+Are you responsible for integrations or creating new reports & dashboards?
+Get hands-on experience to learn and become more efficient on these activities and more!
+Join us for a two-hour fun filled journey where you will leverage built in tools and capabilities to extend, configure, and integrate Oracle Fusion Cloud Applications.
+The experience includes application user security, UI configurations, creating integrations, and creating new reports/dashboards.

-Estimated Adventure Time: 45 minutes
+Estimated Adventure Time: 2 hours

-### Objectives
+### **Objectives**

 This Activity Guide will lead you along the way through a set of Adventure Labs, where you will experience the:
 1. Ease of using Oracle Source to Settle solutions.